empfunden/cpp-interview/README.md

 ## Development

 The repository, in its current state, is only compatible with a 64-bit version of a Linux-based OS.
-If you don't have one around, you can access one for free via a Github Codespace (see `codespace.png` if you're unfamiliar with how to obtain one).
-A Codespace is an isolated development container running in the cloud, and so insulates you from some potential development environment woes.
+We recommend accessing one for free via a Github Codespace (see `codespace.png` if you're unfamiliar with how to obtain one).
+A Codespace is a preconfigured, isolated development container running in the cloud, and so insulates you from some potential development environment woes.
+The next stage of the interview process will also be conducted within a collaborative Codespace (due to the availability of a convenient live sharing extension), extending the work you do in this stage.

 When you've got the repository checked out in your environment of choice, it's important to first create a working branch with `git checkout -b [your branch name]`, since you'll be submitting a `git diff` of the result of your work and the state of `main`.